 Clifford D. Hubler, 89

-To send flowers in memory of Clifford D. Hubler, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Clifford D. Hubler, please visit our Heartfelt Sympathies Store.

 Clifford D. Hubler, 89, of Ashland, Ohio, transitioned peacefully from this world Thursday evening, June 13, at the Lutheran Village of Ashland.
 Born in Wooster, Ohio, on August 27, 1929, he graduated from Ashland High School in 1947.
 He resided in Ashland his entire lifetime.